A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass

 \subsubsection{Cluster member kinematics}

 Fig.~\ref{fig:kinematic_cl_model_vs_obs} presents the model-predicted velocity dispersion $\sigma_e$ as a function of the observational measurements.
 To appreciate the variation due to the SED model, we provide the results for each model with the ``BCG - ML 2'' parametrisation and their combined results.
-Each mass model presents similar results in terms of scatter and uncertainties, although there are some significant differences for some galaxies depending on the SED model.
-This result is reflected by the reduced $\chi^2$ of the best-fitting model of each mass modelling that varies from $0.92$ to $1.05$ between these three models with an assumed scatter of $35$~${\rm km/s}$.
+Each mass model presents similar results in terms of scatter and uncertainties, though some galaxies show significant differences depending on the SED model.
+This result is reflected by the reduced $\chi^2$ of the best-fitting model of each mass modelling that varies from $0.92$ to $1.03$ between these three models with an assumed scatter of $35$~${\rm km/s}$.

-According to the bottom right panel of Fig.~\ref{fig:kinematic_cl_model_vs_obs}, systematic errors dominate the $\sigma_e$ estimates.
-In particular, the bias due to the SED model is sufficient to largely dominate statistical uncertainties from the model posterior.
-This systematic uncertainty seems to be correlated with increasing values of $\sigma_e$, as points with $\sigma_e>200$~${\rm km/s}$ present larger error bars.
-To assess such a correlation, we analyse this data set with a Spearman correlation \citep{Spearman1904} based on $\sigma_e$ and $\delta_{\rm e,sys}/\sigma_e$, with $\delta_{\rm e,sys}$ being half of the width of the $1\sigma\, \rm CI$.
-We report a slight anti-correlation of $-0.15$ with a large p-value of $0.30$, rejecting a possible correlation.
-The same test as with $\sigma_e$ and $\delta_{\rm e,sys}$ gives a correlation coefficient of $0.87$, with p-values inferior to $10^{-14}$.
-Hence, the amplitude of systematic error seems to correlate with the accessible mass range for a cluster member within our parametrisation.
+According to the bottom right panel of Fig.~\ref{fig:kinematic_cl_model_vs_obs}, the difference between the $\sigma_e$ estimates relying on different SED models is larger than the statistical uncertainty of the mass models.
+It is unclear how much the discrepancies are due to the cluster member stellar mass or the interplay between the different components of the mass model.
+Our results highlight the importance of the selected SED models, as the mass-model uncertainty is too low to blend them.
+These discrepancies in $\sigma_e$ estimates appear to correlate with increasing values, as points with $\sigma_e>200$~${\rm km/s}$ present larger error bars.
+To assess such a correlation, we analyse this dataset with a Spearman correlation \citep{Spearman1904} based on $\sigma_e$ and $\delta_{\rm e,sys}/\sigma_e$, with $\delta_{\rm e,sys}$ being half of the width of the $1\sigma\, \rm CI$.
+We report a slight anti-correlation of $-0.12$ with a large p-value of $0.42$, suggesting no correlation.
+The same test as with $\sigma_e$ and $\delta_{\rm e,sys}$ gives a correlation coefficient of $0.86$, with p-values inferior to $10^{-13}$.
+Hence, the amplitude of the systematic error appears to correlate with the accessible mass range of a cluster member within our parametrisation.